nus-cs2103-AY2324S2/tp/docs/UserGuide.md

     specifying any tags after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st patient to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/Alex f/Fried rice` Edits the preferred name and food preference of the 1st patient to be `Alex` and `Fried rice` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd patient to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 f/Children moved away t/` Edits the family condition of the 2nd patient to be `Children moved away` and clears all existing tags.

 ### Locating patients by name: `find`